 Gradual Transition Tips

 Begin by incorporating more plant-based meals into your weekly routine.
 Start with Meatless Mondays or swapping animal products for plant-based alternatives in your favorite recipes.
-Over time, increase the number of plant-based meals until it becomes a habit.
+Over time, please increase the number of plant-based meals until it becomes a habit.

 Setting Realistic Goals